 - Tunisia: Tunis

-View the 2021 itinerary here.
+View details of Itinerary A here.
 Please note, the schedule is tentative and subject to change.
-The 2021 syllabus will be posted soon!
-View the 2020 syllabus here.
-Details are subject to change.

 General Travel Advisory

 This trip is a serious one, both academically and culturally.
 Students are expected to be prepared for intellectual, linguistic, social, and travel challenges.
 We are traveling as a team, and each member must be prepared, punctual, cautious, and professional.
 Trip leaders have extensive experience in Tunisia, where the security situation has stabilized and tourism is growing.
 Team leaders closely monitor the security environment and sensitive areas are avoided.
 With those important caveats, the trip promises to be an incredible experience, including both fun and adventure.

 Aboubakr Jamaï, Dean